Sandy León: Cleveland Indians

 On December 2, 2019, León was traded to the Cleveland Indians in exchange for Adenys Bautista.
 Overall with the 2020 Cleveland Indians, León batted .136 with two home runs and 4 RBIs in 25 games.
 He became a free agent following the 2020 season.

 Miami Marlins

 On January 3, 2021, León signed a minor league contract with the Miami Marlins, which included an invitation to spring training.
 On April 21, 2021, León was selected to the active roster to help replace the injured Jorge Alfaro.
 In 84 games with the Marlins, León posted a .183 batting average with 4 home runs and 14 runs batted in.
 Following the 2021 season, León became a free agent.

-Cincinnati Reds
+Cleveland Guardians/Cincinnati Reds

 On November 22, 2021, León signed a minor league deal with an invitation to major league spring training camp with the Cleveland Guardians.
 On March 31, 2022, he opted out of his contract and became a free agent after being informed he would not make the Guardians' opening day roster.
 On April 15, he signed with the Cincinnati Reds on a minor league contract.